 What we like: One of the first meal kit brands to really take off in popularity, Blue Apron offers visitors $150 off their order and free shipping if they provide an email.

 In fact, how about that big offer?
-I almost took them up on it just now.
-It’s a serious incentive, and they make sure you don’t miss it.
+I almost took Blue Apron up on it just now.
+It’s a serious incentive, and the brand makes sure you don’t miss it.
 The large, easy-to-read text gets straight to the point, and the branding is clean and professional.

 The free shipping bonus is the icing on the cake.
 When combined, these two elements make the decision to sign up feel like an absolute win.
 Who doesn’t love free shipping and a hefty discount?

-What we like: Fable and Mane’s web pop-up is bold, bright, and impossible to ignore.
+What we like: Fable & Mane’s web pop-up is bold, bright, and impossible to ignore.
 Taking up the full screen, it makes sure visitors see the offer.

 While full-screen pop-ups can sometimes feel aggressive, this one works because it’s beautifully designed.
 The color scheme matches the brand’s aesthetic, and the high-quality product photo adds an element of visual appeal.
 The form fields are also well-placed and easy to interact with.
 Yes, some people might dislike the full-screen approach, but the design and offer are compelling enough to make it worth their while.